eestein/blayer/README.md

 4. Repositories
 5. Validations

+### 4. Create a file in the root of the project

-A file in the root of the project named `AppConfiguration` with the content:
+A file in the root of the project named `AppConfiguration` (just an example) with the content:

 ```
-namespace UserNamespace
+namespace Your.Namespace.Domain
 {
     public class AppConfiguration : RepositoryConfiguration
     {
     }
 }
 ```

-This project should reference the imported `Blayer`'s library on step #1.